tudocomp/tudocomp/docs/Documentation.md

 # ...
 ~~~

-`inputs` contains the list of filenames, and `commands` the list
+`inputs` is the list of input files, and `commands` is the list
 of command line commands to run.
 The commands are split into two
 strings that will be merged by the tool.
 The reason for this split
-is just so that the first part of the command line can act as a label, while
+is that the first part of the command line acts as a label, while
-the second part can contain plumbing like correctly directing the
+the second part contains some boilerplate arguments (e.g., correctly directing the
 input and the output, while being irrelevant for identifying the tool and
-algorithm itself.
+algorithm itself).

-For the command strings there are also two special variables
+You can use in the command strings the two special variables `$IN` and `$OUT`
-defined, `$IN` and `$OUT`, that are filled-in by the compare_tool
-with file paths to the input/output filename.
+that are substituted by the compare tool with file paths to the input and output filename, respectively.

 The `compare_commands` flag decides how the benchmark runs are grouped.
 If it is set to `true`, it will run each command in turn on the same input
-file, if it is set to `false` it will run the same command with all input
+file; if it is set to `false`, it will run the same command with all input
 files:

  `compare_commands = true` | `compare_commands = false`